 In terms of my teaching style, I am very direct, professional and no nonsense.
 To the limits of my capabilities, I try to provide whatever the client wants and will do whatever works in terms of approach and lesson activities, adjusting my methods according to client needs.

 As for my interests, I have a lot, including writing, reading, travel (I have been all over Asia and lived in several Asian countries), cooking, photography, racquetball and football (both kinds), among others.
 I have also visited dozens of universities and worked a lot of different jobs, which is helpful when clients need help with university or graduate school applications, or want advice about career options.

-The University of Texas at Austin - BS, Molecular Biology
+Undergraduate Degree: The University of Texas at Austin - Bachelor of Science, Molecular Biology

 SAT Math: 760

 SAT Verbal: 740

 GRE Analytical Writing: 720

 Freelance writing, travel, cooking, photography, racquetball

 GRE Subject Test in Biochemistry, Cell and Molecular Biology

 High School Physics